Welcome to my site. I am a Professor of Economics at Georgia State University.

 the Environmental Protection Agency.

-In addition to my work at GSU, I am a Research Associate at the National Bureau of Economic Research (NBER)
+In addition to my work at GSU, I hold fellowships at the National Bureau of Economic Research (NBER)

-and a Senior Fellow at the Property and Environment Research Center (PERC).
+and the Property and Environment Research Center (PERC).